Driver Certificate of Professional Competence (Driver CPC)

 We are currently offering the following full approved JAUPT CPC courses:

-- Traffic Law, Incidents & Vulnerable Road Users ** New Course **
+- Traffic Law Incidents and Vulnerable Road Users – 7 Hours

 Each of the above courses are eligible for 7 hours training towards the 35 hours that must be completed within a five year period.